 I’m joking.
 But only a little bit.

-This means you have some drawbacks.
-For starters, this machine is heavy.
+This machine is heavy.
 I believe it is the heaviest unit I’ve reviewed at almost 2 pounds.
 If you want to build forearms, this one might do that for you.

 Secondly, it seems as though this unit gets warmer than most of the ones we’ve reviewed.
 I thought maybe they had fixed this problem with the A6, but if they did, it wasn’t significant.
 Oster even goes so far as to produce a cooling spray you can use on the blades.